Transcranial Doppler ultrasound

 This is how the test is performed:

-- You will lie on your back on a padded table with your head and neck on a pillow.
+- You lie on your back on a padded table with your head and neck on a pillow.
 Your neck is stretched slightly.
 Or you may sit on a chair.

 - The technician applies a water-based gel on your temples and eyelids, under your jaw, and at the base of your neck.
 The gel helps the sound waves get into your tissues.